vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

 ]
 ```

 The advantage of this approach is not immediately obvious, especially as our initial parsing transformation is not complicated.
-However if we try to load data into `LineStopPointInfo` which doesn't satisfy the schema definition, we will get an error.
+However, if we try to load data into `LineStopPointInfo` which doesn't satisfy the schema definition, we will get an error.
 For example running

 ```python3
 LineStopPointInfo(name="test", distance=0, connections=-1)